BrianGithinji-BMG/Movie-Studio/README.md

 - Do viewers prefer long or short movies?
 - Which writers & directors produce most successful movies?
 - Which studios produce most profitable movies?
-- Which release dates are associated with higher popularity?

 ## Business Understanding
 ### Data Sources
 - Box Office Mojo